 Other aspects of the SI that seem rather questionable today include their councilism and form of organization.
 The SI's enthusiasm for worker's councils as the form that the revolutionary struggle should take neglects to look at the nature of such councils.
 Communism is not any particular form of organization, and focusing on the form that worker's struggles take without dealing critically with their content is an obvious danger.
 (Is a directly democratic form necessarily a revolutionary one?)
 The SI created a formal organization in which Debord was very much the leading personality.
-Jacques Camatte's essay, "On Organization" presents an interesting critique of how such organizations can function as rackets that reproduce capitalist forms.
+Jacques Camatte's essay, "On Organization" presents an interesting critique it to wage and working condition demands.
+Many foreign Citroen workers, already segregated in many ways from the French workers, lived in housing projects and were unable to make it to the factory during the strike.
+Members of the action committee helped organize French courses for these workers and found trucks and arranged for food to be transported from peasants who were supportive of strikers.
+Perlman's action committee encouraged rank and file organization among workers by supporting the strike and trying to break down the barriers that divide the potentially revolutionary elements of society.